 The court may also order the continuation of support for any child over the age of 18 who is (i) severely and permanently mentally or physically disabled, (ii) unable to live independently and support himself, and (iii) resides in the home of the parent seeking or receiving child support.
 In addition, the court may confirm a stipulation or agreement of the parties which extends a child support obligation beyond when it would otherwise terminate as provided by law.

 How is child support calculated in Virginia?

 In Virginia, the amount of child support to be paid is determined by a formula.
-In general, the formula produces a “guideline” child support number based on the relative incomes of the parties, as well as the cost of work related daycare, and the cost of health insurance coverage.
-Unique situations involve self-employment, as well as voluntary unemployment or underemployment of a parent.
+In general, the formula produces a “guideline” child support calculation.
+This calculation is based on the relative incomes of the parties, the cost of work related daycare, and the cost of health insurance coverage.
+Unique situations involving self-employment or voluntary unemployment or underemployment of a parent may make guideline support calculations difficult.
 In the case of self-employment, credit can be given to the self-employed parent for the payment of self-employment tax.
 In the case of voluntary unemployment or underemployment, the court can impute income to a party who is found to be voluntarily unemployed, or underemployed.

 Can a court deviate from the guideline child support amount?